How To Create To-Do Lists In WordPress

 User Roles to Show

-Checking the boxes in this section (Administrator displays the type of users that can be assigned to-do items.
-If you do not want to assign to-do items to a particular role, then don’t tick its checkbox.
+Checking the boxes in this section Contributor displays the type of users that can be assigned to-do items.
+Leave the check box unticked for any roles that you do not want to assign to-do items.

 Email Assigned To-Do Items to User

-If this option is enabled, WordPress automatically sends users an email with their assigned to-do items …
+If you enable this option, WordPress will automatically send users an email with their assigned to-do items …

 Add Category to Subject